gaffarelj/VKI_MarsABE/SPARTA/README.md

  * A: Solar panels above and below the main body
  * B: Extension of the solar panels in A (straight behind)
  * C: Solar panels on the main body
- * D: Extension of the solar panels in C (behind, at a 15deg angle from the centreline)
+ * D: Extension of the solar panels in C (behind, at a 15deg angle from the centerline)

 The following figure illustrates this naming scheme: